Product Director, Orion

 Tori leads the Synopsis pre-operative projects team at Intouch with Health, bringing her wealth of healthcare technology experience to every project.
 Specialising in multi-team change management projects for over 10 years, Tori collaborates with the hospital teams to implement the pre-operative technology to enhance the current working performances and provide future adaptions for improved patient care.

-Recently appointed Professor of Digital Transformation in Healthcare at the Nijmegen School of Management, Daan is also active on the Dutch Council for Health and Safety, an independent body advising the Government on trends in health and society.
+Prof. Daan Dohmen is CEO at Luscii, a leader in remote healthcare monitoring solutions for hospitals.
+Recently appointed Professor of Digital Transformation in Healthcare at the Nijmegen School of Management, Daan is also active on the Dutch Council for Health and Society, an independent body advising the Government on trends in health and society.

 Deputy CEO, NHSX